 During this is the interview, Dr. Aggarwal talked at length about how he feels Cannabis is not only going to change how palliative care is administered, but how the healthcare industry is going to be turned upside down when the medicinal benefits of marijuana will be discovered by scientists and researchers alike.

-Dr. Sunil Aggarwal thinks cannabis legalization will help lower healthcare costs.
+Dr. Sunil Aggarwal thinks cannabis legalization will help lower healthcare costs and could change the way people are treated for certain diseases and ailments.

 Below the YouTube and SoundCloud Video/Audio files is a transcription of the interview.